-Manufacturer communications for the 2018 Volkswagen Atlas show that the electrical, engine cooling and braking systems have issues.
+Manufacturer communications for the 2018 Volkswagen Atlas show that the electrical, engine and braking have issues.

 The top complaint of the 2018 Volkswagen Atlas is braking.
 The vehicles’ automatic emergency braking (AEB) is designed to reduce crashes, but poorly deigned or calibrated systems have become a safety issue.
 Drivers say while crossing lanes of traffic or after leveling out from a down slope, the AEB will automatically activate leaving them with no control over the movement of the vehicle.
 In order to move again, they have to shift the transmission into neutral and restart the engine.